Gate to Plate Research Group

 The issue of food safety has been a concern equally for consumers and producers, both nationally and internationally.
 Food borne disease outbreaks have devastating health and economic impacts on everyone’s life.
 Gate-To-Plate group’s leading research seeks to tackle the risks and concerns associated with food safety along the entire food supply chain and ensure that people can enjoy safe and nutritious food.
 This, among others, includes addressing issues on traceability, labelling and packaging, food safety monitoring systems and risk modelling of food fraud.

 The aim of the project is to gain understanding of performance measurement in the supply chains.
-This will achieved through case studies by examining how intermediary supply chain businesses in the agri-food industry negotiate the use of performance measurements in communications with suppliers as well as customers.
+This will be accomplished through case studies by examining how intermediary supply chain businesses in the agri-food industry negotiate the use of performance measurements in communications with suppliers as well as customers.
 We investigate how risk is perceived and incorporated into performance measurement systems in the food supply chains.
 Intermediary businesses are found to provide a crucial role in aligning supply networks to provide fresh produce to specification with high levels of on time in full delivery.
 We have extended this project to carry out a survey of intermediary supply chain businesses in the UK and Ireland examining their relationship with their main supplier.

-Measurement and Risk Management, representing collaboration between Professor Lisa jack and Dr Andre Callado, includes the investigation of the patterns of use of performance indicators among Brazilian agribusiness companies in search of similarities and differences.
+Measurement and Risk Management, representing collaboration between Professor Lisa Jack and Dr Andre Callado, includes the investigation of the patterns of use of performance indicators among Brazilian agribusiness companies in search of similarities and differences.
 Forty-nine performance indicators were used to extract the relevant information.

 The second project, Key determinants in implementing successful food safety monitoring systems (PhD funded project by University of Portsmouth Business School) examines concerns about food safety within companies, both nationally and increasingly on an international scale.
 Food safety incidents from contamination or environmental events need to be monitored and effective alert systems put in place for recall of products and public awareness.
 The issue of food fraud is also of growing concern.
 It is estimated that around 500.000 people annually in the UK are affected by sickness arising from contaminated foods and commentators predict that quality and safety will overcome price and quantity as the main drivers of consumer behaviour in purchasing foods.
 The aim of the project is to design research methods to evaluate key determinants in implementing successful food safety monitoring systems.
 We address both the architecture of monitoring systems and the social systems required to support them.